-Through the continuing development of an enquiry led Learning Challenge curriculum, the Trust will provide a range of experiences to inspire and enable every child to grow in confidence and develop the life skills needed to engage in learning and achieve success.
+Through the continuing development of a rigorous curriculum, the Trust will provide a range of experiences to inspire and enable every child to grow in confidence and develop the life skills needed to engage in learning and achieve success.
 We have invested in the development of Outside Play and Learning (OPAL) programme, recognising the importance of this element of pupils' development, and aim to achieve OPAL Platinum status this year.